quiath/console-world-map/README.md

 # console-world-map

-World map of airports in your console with no dependencies!
+World map of country boundaries or airports in your console with no dependencies!

 ## Purpose

 Imagine you have only limited access to a Unix (Linux, MacOS, Git Bash) text console where you cannot easily transfer files and you have no personal directory for storage anyway.
-And you want to see the animated world map of the significant airports using just the command line `bash` and `awk`, without dependency on python etc. Now you can!
+And you want to see the animated world map of the significant airports, or countries, using just the command line `bash` and `awk`, without dependency on python etc. Now you can!

 ## Usage